 If you own a home, your mortgage may already be strengthening your credit.
 The significant debt you take on when buying a home could decrease your score, but a consistent history of on-time payments can improve it over time.

 Peer-to-peer (P2P) loans are ways to avoid dealing with big lenders, like banks.
 With a P2P loan, you’ll borrow directly from an individual “investor.”
 These investors impose varying credit requirements, making it easier for people with poor or no credit to qualify.

 While P2P loans aren’t processed through financial institutions, they’re often backed by reputable services designed to support these legitimate loans.

 Check your credit report for errors that could damage your score

 You’re entitled to a copy of your report every year from each of the three credit bureaus.
 This means that with planning, you can review your credit report for errors every four months.

 You can dispute an error on your credit report directly with the credit bureaus.
 After you issue an official complaint, the bureau generally has 30 days to investigate the error.
 When the bureau has completed its investigation, it has five more days to report the results to you.
 Overall, you’ll wait up to 45 days for a response.

 Get your score or rebuild your credit

-You don’t have to rely on credit cards to build or rebuild your credit.
+You don’t have to rely on credit cards to rebuild your credit or improve your credit score.
 If you aren’t able to qualify or don’t trust yourself to use them wisely, consider other financing options that report your responsible spending to the credit bureaus.